kitation/kitation.github.io/talks/index.markdown

 ## Active talks

-If your event or organisation is interested in any of these talks, please contact me on [Mastodon](https://tech.lgbt/@kitation) or via email (chad.gowler /AT/ proton.me).
+If your event or organisation is interested in any of these talks, please contact me on [Bluesky](https://bsky.app/profile/kitation.co.uk) or via email (talks /AT/ kitation.co.uk).

+### Introduction to screen readers - 60-90 minutes workshop

+This workshop introduces what screen readers are, how to use the common ones and how to spot and fix common errors screen reader users encounter when browsing the web.
+Free to meetups, charities and public sector otherwise contact for fees.

+### Introduction to web accessibility training

+This talk introduces accessibility at a high level, including what disability is, examples of assistive technology, reasons for making the web accessible and how to do some basic testing.

+Available as a 60 minute talk over the basics, 90 minutes with either basics of document accessibility or introduction to WCAG or 120 minutes with interactive exercises.
+Can be tailored to your needs, please contact me for a discussion.
+Free to meetups, charities and public sector otherwise contact for fees.

 ### The Accessibility Expert Is In